benjamin421/thebenjamin/content/hidden/psa002final.md

 _***I'm still counting everyone in this thread who's said they are in as 'in'.
 If anything on your end has changed and you can no longer attend, no stress, but please let me know ASAP as I'll be starting to purchase other items to prepare depending on headcount.***_

+If you haven’t already, please confirm you want to be here by sending a $250 deposit over [Venmo](https://venmo.com/u/BenjaminAnderson), [CashApp](https://cash.app/$Benjamin421) or [PayPal](https://www.paypal.me/benanderson421).
+All money goes towards splitting expenses, I do not profit off of this.
+Since we have more people this year, we will figure out the remainder after the event.
+Things will be cheaper than last year.
+Not expecting the total to be over $400.

-There's a few things regarding this I'd like to cover as housekeeping items since we're nearing the event.
+With that out of the way - a few more things to cover as housekeeping items since we're nearing the event:

 ### Food
 You'll see that on Friday and Saturday before dinner, I have blocks labeled 'Cook Together'.
 Heye has graciously offered to take a lead on meal prep and coordination for the weekend, however to give him a helping hand pulling off our 2 biggest feasts, we're going to take that as an opportunity to cook as a team as its own social activity before we break bread together.